valera-rozuvan-archive/sample-postgres-c-code/README.md

 # Sample Postgres C code

+## wip has moved

+Future work on this repository has moved to the monorepo [valera-rozuvan/experiments](https://github.com/valera-rozuvan/experiments).
+This repo is archived for historic purposes (to preserve commit history).
+Navigate over to [experiments/sample-postgres-c-code](https://github.com/valera-rozuvan/experiments/tree/main/sample-postgres-c-code) to see updates (if any).

+## introduction

 Following the tutorial [PostgreSQL C tutorial](https://zetcode.com/db/postgresqlc/), you can find all the code in this repo.
 A simple [Makefile](./Makefile) has been provided to build all the code into individual executables.

 Big shout out to the original author [Jan Bodnar](https://github.com/janbodnar) for the sample code.
 Check out his [zetcode.com](http://zetcode.com) for more awesome stuff!